tmtxt/tmtxt.github.com/_posts/2012-12-28-conkeror-reopen-closed-tab.md

 Anyone of you who have been using Conkeror all know that Conkeror does not have **Reopen last Closed Tab** function.
 How painful it is compare to the other browsers!
-But we can do it by ourself by adding out own code into the .conkerorrc file.
+But we can do it by ourself by adding our own code into the .conkerorrc file.

 First, we have to create an Array to hold the closed tabs.